stevehxf/GEO_download/README.md

-# Bash Script for Downloading Next Generation Sequencing (NGS) Data from the GEO Database
+# Bash Script for Downloading raw data from the GEO database

 ## Purpose